President-elect says Guatemala can’t do migrant deal with US | Federal News Network

 “In order to be a safe country, one has to be certified as such by an international body, and I do not think Guatemala fulfills the requirements to be a third safe country.
-That definition doesn’t fit us,” said Giammattei, a conservative who won Sunday’s presidential runoff election.
+That definition doesn’t fit us,” said Giammattei, a 63-year-old doctor.

-“If we do not have the capacity for our own people, just imagine other people,” Giammattei said.
+“If we do not have the capacity for our own people, just imagine other people.”

 Guatemalans make up one of the largest groups emigrating from Central America because of poverty, unemployment and crime.
 Critics say it is hard to see how the country could offer a safe haven to migrants from other nations.

-The agreement, signed by the government of outgoing President Jimmy Morales, is aimed at reducing the number of asylum seekers arriving at the U.S.-Mexico border.
+The agreement signed by the current Morales government is aimed at reducing the number of asylum seekers arriving at the U.S.-Mexico border.
 U.S. President Donald Trump’s administration pressured Guatemala to sign the deal by threatening to punish Guatemala with taxes.

 Giammattei, who takes office Jan.
 14, said that annexes to the agreement are still being negotiated with the United States and that he would ask Morales to include members of his transition team in those talks.